Neretva: Sections

 Geographically and hydrologically the Neretva is divided into three sections.

 Its source and headwaters gorge are situated deep in the Dinaric Alps at the base of the Zelengora and Lebršnik mountains, specifically under the Gredelj saddle.
 The river source is at 1,227 meters above sea level and consists of five small and distinct wellsprings.
-On its 90 kilometers course through the first section the Neretva cuts two distinct deep and narrow canyons and two distinct wide and fertile valleys, around Ulog and then around Glavatičevo, before it reaches town of Konjic.
+On its 90 kilometers course through the first section the Neretva cuts two distinct deep and narrow canyons and two distinct wide and fertile valleys, around Ulog and then Župa Komska, wider area around Glavatičevo, before it reaches town of Konjic.
 This section is also better known as the Upper Neretva (Gornja Neretva), and here river flows generally from east-southeast to north-northwest as do most Bosnia and Herzegovina rivers belonging to the Danube watershed, and covers some 1390 km2 with an average elevation of 1.2%.
 Right below Konjic, the Neretva again expands into a third and largest valley which provided fertile agricultural land before it was flooded by large artificial reservoir, Jablaničko Lake, formed after construction of a Jablanica Dam near town of Jablanica.

 The second section begins from the confluence of the Neretva and the Rama between Konjic and Jablanica where the Neretva suddenly takes almost 180° degrees turn toward east-southeast and flows the short leg before reaches town of Jablanica, from which point turns again toward south.
 From Jablanica, the Neretva enters third and the largest canyon on its course, running through the steep slopes mountains of Prenj, Čvrsnica and Čabulja reaching 800–1200 m in depth.
 Three hydroelectric dams operate between Jablanica and Mostar.

 When the Neretva expands for the second and final time, it reaches its third section.
 This area is often colloquially called the "Bosnian and Herzegovinian California".
 The last 30 km of its course forms wide alluvial delta, before the river empties into the Adriatic Sea.